-🏝️ Gap and Island Problems in SQL
+🏝️ Gap and Island SQL – Advanced Query Pattern Explained

 • Customer Breaks in Ordering: Xorthax suspects some of his loyal customers disappear for long stretches.
 For each customer, find the longest gap between two consecutive orders.